zerocool909/analytics-vidhya-job-hackathon-May/README.md

 •	Details of his/her relationship with the bank (Channel_Code,Vintage, 'Avg_Asset_Value etc.)
 Solution:
 The current solution is based on assumptions on EDA(graphs and other details included in Jupyter notebook .ipynb file) and ascertaining the data type as well as feature engineering.
-1.Data collection : All data used for training is provided by the competition admins, no external data is used for training the model.
+1. Data collection : All data used for training is provided by the competition admins, no external data is used for training the model.
 2. Data Pre-processing  : A total of 10 features are provided.
 EDA study was carried out based on pandas_profiling on training set.
 Attached is av_credit_card_lead_eda.html for reference.